Help starting a group

-Supporting yourself and others with health and wellbeing is a definite investment in your personal growth.
+Supporting yourself and others with health and wellbeing is an investment in your personal growth.

 You will have the opportunity to follow an induction programme and will have the ongoing support of a qualified supervisor and access to a regular peer to peer support group and network.

 You will be contributing to the mission of Yes to Life to increase support for people in the UK and beyond in taking an integrative approach to their cancer care.
 Our vision is for a network of Wigwam groups affiliated to Wigwam and Yes to Life across the country.

 What does it involve?

 You can become a Wigwammer in your local area with your Wigwam group affiliated to Wigwam and Yes to Life.
-This is a valuable role responsible for bringing people together, encouraging them to share, listen and learn.
-Every group will be unique depending on the needs of the individuals involved.
+This is a key role responsible for bringing people together, encouraging them to share, listen and learn.
+Every group will be unique depending on the individuals involved.
 Support groups can be a life raft to people living with cancer, offering them a sense of community with like-minded people.
 We ask that you are able to commit to regular groups in order to create a real impact on people’s lives.